-Of critical significance is the understanding that this natural products focus not only brings an immediate and short-term revenue stream into the communities, but that it has the potential to assist these communities in generating ongoing upliftment opportunities for themselves, in a systemic and sustainable manner.
+Of critical significance is the understanding that this natural products focus not only brings an immediate and short-term revenue stream into the communities but that it has the potential to assist these communities in generating ongoing upliftment opportunities for themselves, systemically and sustainably.